iCliniq Logo

 Hi doctor,

-During the routine USG, a suspicious issue was found in the uterus and the doctor advised for biopsy.
+During the routine USG, a suspicious issue was found in the uterus, and the doctor advised a biopsy.
 In the biopsy, carcinoma with FIGO 1 has been mentioned along with polyps.
 However, the PET scan shows no issue at all.
 Now, I am confused about how two reports can show different results.

-Please suggest based on the attached report, whether actually the patient is having carcinoma, or the report is incorrect.
+Please suggest, based on the attached report, whether the patient actually has carcinoma or if the report is incorrect.
 Please suggest how to proceed further and in which way.

 Hi,